sematext/docs/docs/guide/integrations-guide.md

 ### Webhook Integration

-When an integration App is first created our IT system monitoring platform creates several App specific alerts.
-User account email is used as a default notification mechanism to send those alert notifications.
-If you want to use any of the popular third party messaging services that you use in your operations workflow, you can do so by creating related [webhook](/guide/integrations-guide/#webhooks) integration.
+When an App is first created you may find that Sematext autoamtically created several App [default, integration-specific alerts](../alerts/default-alerts/).
+User account email is used as a [default notification hook](alerts/account-default-hooks/) to send those alert notifications.
+If you want to use any of the popular third party messaging services that you use in your operations workflow, you can do so by creating related [notification hook](/guide/integrations-guide/#webhooks) integration.

 ![Sematext Cloud - Notification Hooks](../images/guide/integrations/notification-hooks.png)

-You will first need to create that third party service and obtain required API keys and/or other tokens in order to establish communication between that service and Sematext Cloud.
-Image below shows a third party notification webhook integration being created, Slack in this example.
+You will first need to create that third party service and obtain the required API keys and/or other tokens in order to establish communication between that service and Sematext Cloud.
+The image below shows a third party notification hook integration being created, Slack in this example.

 ![Sematext Cloud - Slack Notification Hook](../images/guide/integrations/slack-notification-hook.png)

 ### App Table View

-Once one or more Apps have been created, [Apps Table](https://apps.sematext.com/ui/integrations/apps) will display all the created Apps and provide overview as well as App menu from where you can:
+Once one or more Apps have been created, the [Apps Table](https://apps.sematext.com/ui/integrations/apps) will display all the created Apps and provide overview as well as App menu from where you can:

 - access and edit App settings
 - create alerts and define alert rules